farindk/libvidio/README.md

 This function is non-blocking.
 It will start the capturing in a background process.

 The work done in the callback should be as fast as possible as this runs in the main capturing loop.
-That means that you should not process the captured images in this callback, but get and process the frames in a separate thread.
+That means that you should not process the captured images in this callback.
+Instead, dequeue and process the frames in a separate thread.

 When a `vidio_input_message_new_frame` message is received, you can get the frames that are currently queued up